elcobvg/svelte-template/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+Edit a component file in `src`, save it, and  the page will reload automatically.

 ## Deploying to the web